Related Article: Treating vertigo and tinnitus with Chinese medicine

 Heart Imbalances and Ear Problems

 The Heart opens into the ear according to traditional Chinese medicine.
 Heart not communicating with Kidney is a well-known pattern of TCM, and if there is not good co-ordination of the Heart and Kidney energetic system tinnitus and deafness can develop.
 Additionally, the Heart governs the Blood and a blockage of blood vessels can result in deafness and obstruction of the ear.
+Sensitivity to noises and startled emotions following loud noises would fall in to this pattern.

 Lung Imbalances and Ear Problems